RafaRemote/oc_python_p12_django_orm_secured_backend/README.md

 - Create, Read, Update or Delete an Account,
 - Create, Read, Update or Delete a Contract,
 - Read, Update an Event,
-- Create a Status.
+- Create, Read, Update a Status.

 The cannot:
 - Create an Event.
 Event is automatically created when a contract is signed.
 - Delete an Event.
 Event is deleted when the linked contract is deleted.
-- Delete a status.
+- Delete a Status.
 Event has always a status linked to them.

 ###FEATURE FOUR
 ###Application handles new groups